ciselab/CPS_repo_mining/analysis/grbl.md

 - Removed spindle speed from gcode parser.
 Not used.
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Change in '$' and '$' functionality.
+Somecode moved around.

 ## Commit #23
 ### Hash